Intensive Learning Term (May Term)

 - Can I live on campus while taking my IL course?
 Yes.
 If you lived on campus in Spring Term, you may continue to live on campus during May Term at no additional cost.
 If you lived off campus in Spring Term, but want to live on during May, contact Residence Life for more information.
 Contact Residence Life for all questions about rooms, leaving belongings on campus, etc.

 - How do I sign up for a travel course?
-Applications for travel courses are accepted September through November.
-Apply early to have the best chance of being accepted.
+Applications for travel courses are accepted beginning in June.
+Apply by October 1 to be considered in the first round of applicants and have the best chance of being accepted.
 Application for all travel courses is by a single form submitted to the Academic Dean's Office.
-Click here for the form, which includes more information about process, deadlines, and scholarships.
+Find the form on the Travel Courses page linked from this page.
 All travel courses are enrolled "by faculty permission," which means that faculty use criteria they establish to select students from the applicants.
 Typically, students are selected based upon a short essay and previous interest in the topic.
 Some faculty members use gpa or class level as criteria; some do not.
 Students cannot register for travel courses if they are on academic or conduct probation.
 Students must also be in good academic and conduct standing at the time of departure.

 - How do I sign up for a campus or field trip course?
 Students register for these courses just like a regular term course through WebAdvisor.
 Registration opens in October/November, at the same time that registration for spring classes begins, and continues through Spring Semester or until the course is full.